How to get there

 - Select an Ensemble List Box.
 If you would like to begin using a preset ensemble, choose one from this list.
 Note that if you choose one of these ensembles you will be able to edit the instrumentation later in this wizard.
 If you would like to begin with a either a single staff or define a custom ensemble from scratch, select None.

 - Select a Document Style List Box.
 From this list select the desired Document StyleA Document Style is a model document with settings that can be inherited by new scores created with the Setup Wizard.
-Document Styles differ from templates in that you still need to specify which instruments appear in your score; you can also associate a Document Style with a particular Setup Wizard ensemble so that it is always used for that ensemble..
+Document Styles differ from templates in that you still need to specify which instruments appear in your score; you can also associate a Document Style with a particular Setup Wizard ensemble so that it is always used for that ensemble.
+Like templates, Document Styles can use the Finale Template File extension, .FTMX, or they can be regular MUSX files..
 A Document Style includes elements such as articulations, expressions, chord symbols and other musical elements pertaining to a particular style of music.
 For example, the Jazz Band Document Style includes shakes and other jazz articulations you might see in a jazz band score.
 Document styles also include the default music font (e.g. Maestro or Jazz) and page size.
 An asterisk (*) next to a Document Style indicates the style is the default for the selected ensemble.
 You can click Always Use This Document Style with the Selected Ensemble to set the selected ensemble to the selected Document Style.
 When you select an ensemble, the default Document Style is selected automatically.

 - Always Use This Document Style with the Selected Ensemble.
 Click this button to assign the currently selected document style as the default for the currently selected ensemble.
 The default Document Style for the selected ensemble is adorned with an asterisk (*).
 When an ensemble is chosen in the Ensemble List Box, its default Document Style is automatically selected.
 If you move or delete a Document Style the association is lost and an error message warns you accordingly when selecting the ensemble.
 The associations can be changed at any time.